 Talk with your oncologist about any complementary and alternative medicine (CAM) you may be using or are considering.
 It's also important for your doctor to know if you're taking vitamins, herbs, supplements, or following a special diet to make sure they don’t interfere with your treatment.

-Your Group Health coverage may include discounts for CAM.
+Your Kaiser Permanente coverage may include discounts for CAM.
 But always talk first with your doctor about other approaches you may want to try.
 The National Cancer Institute is sponsoring clinical trials on some CAM approaches, such as acupuncture to treat nausea side effects from certain types of chemotherapy and yoga to relieve fatigue in breast cancer survivors.
 You can ask your doctor about these trials to see if you might qualify.